 State statutes require an annual audit by either an independent certified public accountant or the Louisiana Legislative Auditor.
-The Louisiana Legislative Auditor elected to contract this service to the independent Certified Public Accounting firm, Broussard & Company, Certified Public Accountants for the audit years 2014-2016.
+The Louisiana Legislative Auditor elected to contract this service to the independent Certified Public Accounting firm, Ericksen Krentel, LLP.
 The auditor's report on the component unit financial statements is included in the financial section of this report.